 Such horrific events happened then as they do now.
 But somehow, reading of this tragedy that occurred in the small village of West Dennis one hundred and fifty-nine years ago brings all of its citizens into a new perspective.
 They must have struggled with the enormity of the event as a community, and perhaps treated Mrs Baxter with care and pity for the affliction that had caused her to commit such a terrible act.

-Mary Baxter, the elder daughter of Olive Baxter, married Eugene Perry in 1873.
+Mary Baxter, the elder daughter of Olive Baxter who was nearly 10 when her sister was murdered, married Eugene Perry in 1873.
 She named her daughter Olivia May Perry.